Customer Love Framework: what we look for in digital brands

 Where to look: inventory days (the average number of days you hold the inventory before selling it) should be as low as possible and (almost) always lower than the day to suppliers (time you have to pay your providers) in order to have a healthy balance sheet structure.
 Also check payment terms with providers and inventory financing terms

 This post is just a preliminary overview of the Customer Love Framework — what we look for in D2C digital brands and why.
-We will come back with more detailed posts on how we analyze the points above (get ready for getting a cohort overdose!).
-But in the meantime, we would be very keen to hear your thoughts on our framework.
 This is just a starting point and we continue to build on it every day as we meet more brands and continue learning new things.
 So keep the feedback coming and reach out if you are a D2C digital brand founder.